redis/docs/content/integrate/redis-data-integration/write-behind/reference/debezium/_index.md

 ---

 The `application.properties` file configures Debezium Server configuration to support source databases.
 It contains sections that define the sink connector (Redis) configuration and the source connector configuration.
 This file needs to be saved in the host running Debezium Server.
-For details, see [Debezium Server deployment]({{<relref "/integrate/redis-data-integration/installation/debezium-server-deployment">}}).

 The following topics describe `application.properties` for specific database servers: